Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Interfacing with the Game

 \section{Interfacing with the Game}

-Although not strictly an AI problem, one of the major challenges of this project was solving the engineering task of reliably interacting with the game.
-The code base is not open sourced and given a widespread cheating problem in CSGO, automated control has been restricted as far as possible.
+A major challenge of the project was solving the engineering task of reliably interacting with the game.
+CSGO's code base is not open sourced and given a widespread cheating problem in CSGO, automated control has been restricted as far as possible.

 \textbf{Image capture:} There is no direct access to CSGO's screen buffer, so the game must first be rendered on a machine and then pixel values copied.
 We used the Win32 API for this purpose -- other options tested were unable to operate at the required frame rate.